zulip/zulip/templates/zerver/why-zulip.md

   is essential to being able to focus for an hour or more, which has been shown to have a huge impact on developer productivity and happiness.

-The fact that you can't do asynchronous work in Slack channels puts a ceiling on how useful Slack can be to an organization.
+The fact that you can’t do asynchronous work in Slack channels puts a ceiling on how useful Slack can be to an organization.

 ## Ok.
 What does Zulip do differently?